 Kweku Obed is a managing director for Marquette Associates and serves on the firm’s board of directors and operations committee.
-An owner of the firm, Kweku has been with the company since 2014 and has 20 years of investment experience.
+An owner of the firm, Kweku has been with the company since 2014 and has 23 years of investment experience.
+Kweku chairs the firm’s defined contribution services committee and is a member of the operations committee.
 He serves as the primary consultant on several client relationships.
-Kweku chairs the firm’s defined contribution services committee and is a frequent speaker at industry conferences.

 Kweku joined the firm from Mercer Investment Consulting, where he served as a principal and senior investment consultant in their Chicago office.
 His responsibilities included working with defined benefit and defined contribution clients on asset allocation, performance measurement and analysis, investment manager search, and investment policy development.
 Prior to Mercer, Kweku worked at Merrill Lynch Investment Managers (now part of BlackRock) as an assistant vice president in their tax-exempt fixed income research group.

 Kweku is a member of the Pension Benefit Guaranty Corporation Advisory Committee as appointed by the President of the United States.
 He is a member of the board of trustees for Everyone Reading Illinois and for Vibrant Emotional Health and serves on the board of directors for the CFA Society of Chicago.
-He is also a member of the Economic Club of Chicago and sits on the investment committee for the Plan Sponsor Council of America (PSCA).
+He is also a member of the Economic Club of Chicago and sits on the board of directors for Working In the Schools (“WITS”).